 There were various different designs of the medieval scabbard, some were designed to be accessed at the waist worn and could be held in place by a belt, whilst others could be placed over the shoulder with the scabbard held across the back.

-The name scabbard comes from and old French word, the English term is sheath
+The name ‘Scabbard’ comes from and old French word, the English term is sheath.

-Medieval scabbards protected soldiers and knights daggers and swords from damage
+Medieval scabbards protected soldiers and knights daggers and swords from damage.

-Wood and leather was commonly used in the design of a medieval scabbard
+Wood and leather was commonly used in the design of a medieval scabbard.

-Quality medieval scabbards were lined with wool which stopped metal from rusting
+Quality medieval scabbards were lined with wool which stopped metal from rusting.

-Quality scabbards would have a locket at the top which gripped the blade
+Quality scabbards would have a locket at the top which gripped the blade.

-Scabbards could be made from soaked and dried leather
+Scabbards could be made from soaked and dried leather.